UO ZERO WASTE SORTING GUIDELINES

 LOST AND FOUND

-Until further notice, the Campus Zero Waste Program will be TEMPORARILY be accepting unclaimed, non-valuable lost and found.
+Until further notice, the UO Zero Waste Program will be TEMPORARILY be accepting unclaimed, non-valuable lost and found.
 Property Control will no longer be accepting and processing these items.
+Eventually UOPD will be handling the items.
 Valuable items still need to be sent to the Department of Parking and Transportation.
 This includes property with an estimated value of over $100, or that may contain personal or sensitive data (e.g., cell phones, iPads, flash drives, wallets, and keys).